*YES this is how Jesus would look doing Faith at Home! You are not alone.

 ChurchNext: So we're offering two free courses: Bridging the Political Divide with Parker Palmer and Make Me an Instrument of Peace: A Guide to Civil Discourse, sponsored by the Office of Government Relations of The Episcopal Church.
 These courses are aimed at helping us have effective discourse across political and social divisions - modeling Christ's teaching and instructions for us to be reconcilers.

-These courses join another free offering called Prayer and Worship in Our Homes, a free 5-course class open to anyone who would like to take it.
-In this course, you will find five classes that teach different approaches to prayer.
+These courses join another free offering called Prayer and Worship in Our Homes, a free 5-course class that teach different approaches to prayer.
 Some focus on particular types of prayer discipline.
 Others talk about reaching out and praying with others, even when we’re physically isolated from one another.

 You can use these classes remotely in a couple of different ways.
 You can either: Have individuals within your parish take the course on their own, or Meet in a zoom-style online classroom and take a class together.
 In that case, you would guide the students through the classes, opening with prayer, watching the videos together, and then offering opportunities for discussion using the course discussion questions.